StevieoXOR/ModuloExperimentation/README.md

 # ModuloExperimentation
 Tests for three implementations of Modulus: Addition only, Multiplication then addition, and arg1-arg1//arg2*arg2
+Spoiler alert: the one implementation without any looping was fastest.
+Amazing, I know.